BMbarreto/Apostrophe-Project/README.md

 9/9/9/2025.
 I'm using the Apostrophe project to practice the concepts I'm learning in my class.
 I practiced creating a schema today, which I'll update regularly as I learn more data types or if any important information becomes available.
+9/10/2025.
+I revised the table today and added the final elements.
+I finally figured out how to see the simulation in my code space.